PrzemekSkladowski/ip_geolocation_api/README.md

 `python manage.py loaddata sample_data.json`

 ### Good to go!
-You can access the API via the following endpoints:
+You can access the API.

 You can also create a Django superuser using